-Travis Rieder, keynote speaker at this year”s Pharmacy U in Toronto, is an opioid addiction survivor.
+Travis Rieder, keynote speaker at last year’s Pharmacy U in Toronto, is an opioid addiction survivor.
 His book, In Pain, describes his journey from addiction to recovery.
 Here are some of his remarks from the 2019 Pharmacy U Toronto.

 by Jane Auster

-The theme of this year’s PharmacyU Toronto conference resonated with a sold-out audience of engaged pharmacists.
+The theme of the 2019 PharmacyU Toronto conference resonated with a sold-out audience of engaged pharmacists.
 Through a diverse range of education sessions, attendees were able to learn about everything from making a difference with a smoking cessation program, and enhancing the prescription (evidence-based, high-quality natural health products to improve patient outcomes), to fulfilling pharmacists’ duty to opioid patients.

 The day started with a powerful personal presentation by Travis Rieder, Assistant Director of Education Initiatives & Research Scholar at Johns Hopkins University, whose journey into opioid addiction began with a need for pain relief and descended into harrowing addiction.
 Here in Canada the numbers of opioid deaths are on the rise, and new strategies are required to handle this crisis.